me-sh/think_like_an_expert_paper/readme.md

 ### Instructions

-After downloading, set the variable 'bids_path' in the code to point to the downloaded folder.
+After downloading the data folder from openNeuro, set the variable 'bids_path' in the code to point to the data folder.
+The notebooks contain the expected outputs.
 Run times for a single analysis on a single region of interest (ROI) are <1h on a single CPU core.
-The notebooks contain the  expected outputs.

 The code was tested under GNU/Linux (x86_64 architecture) with Jupyter Notebook and BrainIAK (version information below).
 No special installation is required.

 [ Python ](https://github.com/brainiak) v.
 3.7.4

 [ Jupyter Notebook ](https://jupyter.org/)  v.
 6.0.2

 [ BrainIAK ](https://github.com/brainiak)  v.
 0.9.1